SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G

-SANet represents a paradigm shift from the traditional data delivery-focused to the semantic goal-driven and solution-finding-focused networking.
-The performance metrics for evaluating SANet will therefore no longer be the same as those traditional data delivery metrics, e.g., data rate or packet delivery error.
-New agenticness-relevant metrics, such as the agents' optimization performance and model generalization performance, would be introduced to access SANet.
-In addition, since SANet is a decentralized framework in which different agents pursue distinct, often conflicting, objectives, it is generally impossible to find a globally optimized solution that maximizes the performance of all agents.
+SANet represents a paradigm shift from the traditional data-delivery-focused networking to semantic goal-driven and solution-finding-focused networking.
+The performance metrics for evaluating SANet are therefore no longer the same as those traditional data delivery metrics, e.g., data rate or packet delivery error.
+New metrics, such as the agents' optimization performance and model generalization performance, are needed to access SANet.
+In addition, because SANet is a decentralized framework in which different agents pursue distinct, often conflicting, objectives, it is generally impossible to find a globally optimized solution that maximizes the performance of all agents.
 Accordingly, in this paper, we focus on finding the Pareto-optimal solution that targets the best possible trade-offs among agents of conflicting objectives.

-We propose a multi-agent collaborative learning framework, called MoPS, for SANet that employs model sharing and partitioning, where large models (e.g., deep learning models) for different agents' objectives are partitioned into shared and agent-specific parts that are jointly constructed and deployed according to agents' local computational resources.
-We consider three novel metrics for evaluating the SANet's performance: the agents' objective optimization error, dynamic-environment generalization error, and multi-objective conflicting error.
-Two decentralized optimization algorithms, static-weighting and dynamic-weighting, are introduced to optimize these three metrics.
-We derive theoretical bounds for all three metrics and prove that there exists a three-way tradeoff among optimization, generalization, and conflicting errors.
-Finally, we experimentally validate SANet by developing an open-source Radio Access Network (RAN) and core network-based hardware prototype, in which we deploy agents associated with three different layers.
-Our results show that the proposed MoPS provides up to $14.61\%$ performance gains with only $44.37\%$ of the Floating-Point Operations (FLOPs) required for inference at each agent compared to state-of-the-art algorithms.
-Our proposed dynamic-weighting algorithm reduces up to $83.81\%$ training errors caused by conflicting objectives, compared to the static-weighting algorithm.
+We propose a multi-agent model sharing and partitioning (MoPS) for SANet, in which large models (e.g., deep learning models) of different agents are partitioned into shared and agent-specific parts that are jointly constructed and deployed according to agents' local computational resources.
+Three novel metrics for evaluating the SANet's performance are introduced: the agents' objective optimization error, dynamic-environment generalization error, and multi-objective conflicting error.
+Two decentralized optimization algorithms, static-weighting and dynamic-weighting, are introduced to optimize the three metrics.
+We derive theoretical bounds for all three metrics and prove that there exists a three-way tradeoff among optimization, generalization, and conflicting errors. \blu{We also propose a bandwidth-adaptive compression and decompression framework.
+This ``add-on" module complements the MoPS framework by enabling agents to perform in situ compression of their intermediate embeddings, dynamically adjusting to local resource constraints. } Finally, we experimentally validate the performance of SANet by developing an open-source Radio Access Network (RAN) and core network-based hardware prototype, in which we deploy agents associated with three different layers.

-The main contributions of the paper are as follows:
+The main contributions of the paper are summarized as follows: